speedy4all/AfterburnerControl/README.md

 - Verify password "afterburner123"
 - Ensure device is within range

+**Controller crashes when changing settings?**

+- Use "Push All Settings" instead of individual controls
+- Ensure you're connected to the Afterburner_AP WiFi network
+- Check that the ESP8266 is powered properly

 ## 📊 Debug Output

 The system provides comprehensive debug information: